MicrosoftDocs/ATADocs/ATPDocs/atp-role-groups.md

 When users try to access a page that is not available for their role group, they are redirected to the ATP unauthorized page.

-## Add \ Remove users - ATP Role Groups
+## Add and remove users

 ATP uses the local Windows groups as a basis for role groups.
-The role groups must be managed on the ATP Center server.
+The role groups must be managed on the Azure ATP cloud service server.
 To add or remove users, use the **Local Users and Groups** MMC (Lusrmgr.msc).
 On a domain joined machine, you can add domain accounts as well as local accounts.